 We make the following $p$-adic BSD conjecture: \begin{conjecture} Let $A/\Q$ be a modular abelian variety associated to a newform $f$ and let $p$ be a prime number such that $A$ has good ordinary reduction at $p$.
 Then the Mordell-Weil rank $r$ of $A$ equals $\ord_T(\cL_p(A,T))$ and where $\mathcal{L}_p^*(A,0)$ is the leading coefficient of the $p$-adic $L$-series $\mathcal{L}_p(A,T)$. \end{conjecture}

-Note that the conjecture of Mazur-Tate-Teitelbaum in the good ordinary case is a special case of Conjecture~\ref{pbsd}.
+Note that the conjecture of Mazur, Tate, and Teitelbaum in the good ordinary case is a special case of Conjecture~\ref{pbsd}.
 Moreover, if the rank of $A/\Q$ is zero, then our conjecture is equivalent to the classical BSD conjecture due to the interpolation property

-Most progress toward proving the Mazur-Tate-Teitelbaum conjecture uses Iwasawa theory and many results remain valid in our setup.
+Most progress toward proving the conjecture of Mazur, Tate, and Teitelbaum uses Iwasawa theory and many results remain valid in our setup.
 Unfortunately, Iwasawa-theoretic results typically only assert equality up to a $p$-adic unit, whereas our Conjecture~\ref{pbsd} asserts full equality.
 We restrict to the good ordinary case from now on, although most results have supersingular or multiplicative analogues.
 See \cite[\S6,7]{stein-wuthrich:shark} for a summary of such analogues in the elliptic curves case.

 Let $X(A/_\infty\Q)$ denote the Pontryagin dual of the $p$-Selmer group of $A$ and let $\Lambda$ be the completed group algebra $\Z_p[[\Gamma]]$.
 Using $p$-adic Hodge theory, Kato \cite{kato:secret} has shown that $X(A/_\infty\Q)$ is a torsion $\Lambda$-module.
 Hence we can associate a characteristic series $f_A(T)\in \Z_p[[T]]$, well-defined up to a factor in $\Z_p[[T]]^\times$, to $X(A/_\infty\Q)$.